marlago/website/content/experiments/This sounds Turkish to me.rst

   ..

   My last dinner in Ankara.
-After running 71 Turkish speakers in 5 days, we felt that we deserved a drink.
+After a week of running Turkish participants, we felt that we deserved a drink.